lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

-**Save both documents.** At the start of Session 2, paste your completed Strategic Positioning Statement into *both* your Workspace and your Personalized Assistant's knowledge base — so all future planning and all future conversations build on this foundation.
+**Save both documents.** At the start of Session 2, paste your completed Strategic Positioning Statement into *both* your Workspace and your Personalized Assistant's knowledge base, so all future planning and all future conversations build on this foundation.

-### ⚙️ CW 1.1 — Strategic Positioning with AI
+### CW 1.1 — Strategic Positioning with AI

 **Instructions:**

-1. Using the prompts provided in section 1.5, work through each element of your Strategic Positioning Statement with your AI Cofounder Workspace.
+1. Using the prompts provided in Section 1.5, work through each element of your Strategic Positioning Statement with your AI Cofounder Workspace.
-2. For each AI output, do not accept the first draft — push back with at least one follow-up question or refinement request.
+2. For each AI output, do not accept the first draft, push back with at least one follow-up question or refinement request.
 3. Compile the refined outputs into your Blueprint Checkpoint document.
 4. Be prepared to share your Mission Statement and UVP with the group.